smmills/Phodymm/example_planets/K2-19/readme.txt

 A model of a 3-planet system with long-cadence photometry from K2, transit timing variation measurements from other sources, and mass priors from RVs.
+This is a demo with older data which may not exactly reproduce analysis in published work.
 - Some TTV data taken from Narita et al. 2015
 - RV/TTV from Petigura et al. 2019 (https://arxiv.org/abs/1910.12899)